walsh9/hey-look-at-this/README.md

-# Hey, look at this
+# Hey, look at this.

 Sometimes I want to share a few Tweets as a group but something like Storify is just too much of a hassle.